-Summary: Semantics; historical/diachronic linguistics; sound symbolism; CAT tools; translation; phonetics and phonology
+Summary: Semantics; historical linguistics; sound symbolism; translation studies; phonetics and phonology; corpus linguistics; conlangs

-Teaching Commitments: MODL1060 - Language: Structure and Sound; MODL5000M - Computer-assisted Translation; MODL5001M - Methods and Approaches in Translation Studies; LING1100 - Language: Meaning and Use; LING2410 - Language Change
+Teaching Commitments: MODL1060 - Language: Structure and Sound; MODL5000M - Computer-assisted Translation; MODL5001M - Methods and Approaches in Translation Studies; LING1100 - Language: Meaning and Use; LING2410 - Language Change; MODL9000M - English for Translators

 Research Background and Academic Interests

 I am currently employed as a Tutor in Applied and Historical Linguistics in the School of Languages, Cultures